-AFTER – Freshly cleaned!
+AFTER – Freshly pressure washed patio!

 My driveway has always taken a beating.
 It’s a light colored concrete and shows every little bit of dirt!
-(I think it would be easier to have black asphalt so that I could hide the gunk, but I do think light-colored driveways are prettier!).
+(I think it would be easier to have black asphalt so that I could hide the gunk, but I do think light-colored driveways are prettier).